 When sharing information about your National Community Planning Month activities or events, use the hashtag #planningmonth.

-The theme for 2013 is People and Places.
+The theme for 2014 is Health and Prosperity.

 Planners' Communications Guide